1. Deep fried insects in Bangkok, Thailand.

 Haggis is a Scottish meal.
 You take out the heart, liver and lungs of a sheep and boil it for three hours in its stomach.

-Sannakji generic viagra is a Korean dish consisting of raw octopuses with sesame and oil.
+Sannakji is a Korean dish consisting of raw octopuses with sesame and oil.
 It is important to chew it as much as you can to avoid the little tentacles get stuck in your throat.

 14. Snake Wine